amansaikrishna/House-Prices-Prediction/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

-This dataset is perfect to practise regression techniques.I prefered Random Forest Regressor and got a score of almost 98.17.
+This dataset is perfect to practise regression techniques.I prefered Random Forest Regressor.
 If you have suggestions please do ping me at amansaikrishnab@gmail.com